threefoldtech/info_grid/src/documentation/farmers/farming_troubleshooting.md

 ### I did a format on my SSD disk, but Zero-OS still does not recognize them.
 What's wrong?

-Formatting is one thing, but to boot properly, Zero-OS needs to work on a completely wipe disk.
+Formatting is one thing, but to boot properly, Zero-OS needs to work on a completely wiped disk.
 Thus, make sure you [wipe your disks](./3node_building/4_wipe_all_disks.md).
 Formatting is not enough.

 ### My 3Node doesn't boot properly without a monitor plugged in.
 What can I do?

 First, try to disable the "Halt On" mode in BIOS.
-If you do not have this option, try simply enabling the Legacy Support (Dell BIOS for example).
+If you do not have this option, try simply enabling Legacy Support (Dell BIOS for example).
 If this doesn't work, try to plug in a Dummy Plug/Headless Ghost/Display Emulator in your 3Node.
 This will simulate a plugged monitor.
 This should fix the problem.